2017-2019 Multi-annual Action Plan for a Regional Economic Area in the Western Balkans - MAP

 - creation of a digital integration agenda

-Since summer 2017 MAP has become the main focus of the RCC activities, which are complementary with the SEE 2020 Strategy.
+Since spring 2017, MAP has become the main focus of the RCC’s activities, which are complementary to the SEE 2020 Strategy.
 The MAP specifically focuses on trade, investment, mobility and digital integration that are equally important as a step closer to the EU and as a driver of economic growth of the region.
 Delivering on MAP measures can address the fragmentation of our region’s markets; make our region more open to trade and investments; strengthen our research and innovation base and digitalize our societies and businesses.
 It can also assist our region in meeting the economic criteria for EU membership.

 The coordination mechanisms for MAP are established in each WB6 economy, with the appointments of MAP Coordinators and Component Contact Points finalized.
 The principle of ‘all-inclusiveness’ is promoted in all structures involved in the coordination and monitoring of activities within the MAP REA.
 In addition to the internal mechanism, designated persons for each component from CEFTA and RCC Secretariats and DG NEAR of the European Commission are appointed to facilitate the coordination of work.
 As defined by the Guidelines on Governance, Coordination and Reporting for MAP REA and the Methodology on monitoring and reporting, the role of the RCC is to coordinate MAP implementation jointly with CEFTA Secretariat and to monitor MAP implementation process, regularly informing PMs’ Sherpas and reporting to the Annual Western Balkans Summits on the progress made.